 The Clear Skin collection

-Alpha-H’s Clear Skin collection was created specifically to help address the fact that breakouts, congestion and acne don’t discriminate; they can affect any age and gender at any point in life.
+Alpha-H’s Clear Skin collection was created specifically to help address the fact that breakouts, congestion and blemishes don’t discriminate; they can affect any age and gender at any point in life.
 Each product in the collection features a blend of nature and science, bringing the best of both worlds to produce real results.
 That’s not just our opinion either!
-Niall Horan loves this collection and declared it ‘the only one that works’.
-And no we didn’t pay him for it. #justsaying
+Niall Horan loves this collection and declared it ‘the only one that works’!

 I need more help with my oily skin!

 If you are still unsure as to which products could help with your oily skin, please don’t hesitate to get in contact with us; we love helping our #alphaholics!
-Submit a consultation card, or request a live online skin consultation to get personalised advice from one of our highly trained therapists.
+Request a live online skin consultation to get personalised advice from one of our highly trained therapists.